 Europe maybe one of the smaller continents, but what it lacks in size, it makes up for with its staggering alpine views, fields of lavender and vine, limestone cliffs, and art and architecture threatening to upstage some of nature's finest.
 Deciding the best places to visit in Europe can be confusing and overwhelming because there are simply too many cities, each better than the other.
 However, all you have to do is pick a region and follow your heart.
 Europe has been conviniently divided into 4 parts - Northern, Southern, Western, Eastern Europe and the British Isles which is often regarded as a seperate and fifth region.
 So whether you're planning your next Euro trip or just daydreaming, discover the 25 Best Places To Visit In Europe - from the lesser known gems in Finland and Norwegian fjords to he bustling cobbled lanes of Rome and sun-splashed Greek isles.
 So, Europhiles, here's your compilation of the Best Places To Visit In Europe 2022.

-Based on 2018's most popular travel destinations and predictions for the Best places to visit in Europe 2020, here are the top 25 must visit destinations in Europe.
+Based on 2021's most popular travel destinations and predictions for the best places to visit in Europe 2022, here are the top 25 must visit destinations in Europe.
 Make sure your passport is valid and your bank account is healthy because you're assured to have some major wanderlust after reading this post!

 Europe & Its Regions